cardano-foundation/CIPs/CIP-0001/README.md

 #### Project Enlisting

 Project representatives intending to follow an "enlisted" category above agree to coordinate with related development by sharing efforts to review and validate new proposals.
-It should be noted that single organisations can no longer repesent any ecosystem or development category, which makes these enlistment guidelines both decentralised and cooperative, including whenver possible:
+It should be noted that single organisations can no longer represent any ecosystem or development category, which makes these enlistment guidelines both decentralised and cooperative, including whenever possible:

 - allocating time to **review** proposals from actors of the community when solicited by editors (i.e. after one first round of reviews);
 - defining additional rules and processes whereby external actors can engage with their project as part of the CIP process;